Nickelodeon and LGBTQ representation: Queer coding

 In June 2020, Nickelodeon posted a Pride-themed post on social media.
 Characters such as Korra from The Legend of Korra, Swoz Schwartz in Henry Danger, and SpongeBob were featured.
 Samson Amore of The Wrap noted that while although Korra was confirmed as bisexual and Swoz as transgender, SpongeBob was asexual, with Hillenburg noting that "he never intended to write any kind of sexuality" into the series, with fans embracing SpongeBob's inclusion in the post.
 However, Bill Bradley of HuffPost noted that the social media post did not confirm SpongeBob as gay, noting Hillenberg had described SpongeBob as asexual, and SpongeBob's voice actor, Tom Kenny, had called the show's characters "pre-sexual."

-Spencer Bollettieri, in a post for ScreenRant in 2022, highlighted the thirty-year history of the network, noting that Nickelodeon always had a "special place" for LGBTQ+ characters, but it took many years for the characters to become "front and center," noting contributions to LGBTQ+ culture in the Rocko’s Modern Life episode "Closet Clown", featuring queer characters "mainly shielded by subtleties and metaphors," and adapting Harriet the Spy, which was "queer coded" and by Louise Fitzhugh, a lesbian author.
+Spencer Bollettieri, in a post for Screen Rant in 2022, highlighted the thirty-year history of the network, noting that Nickelodeon always had a "special place" for LGBTQ+ characters, but it took many years for the characters to become "front and center," noting contributions to LGBTQ+ culture in the Rocko’s Modern Life episode "Closet Clown", featuring queer characters "mainly shielded by subtleties and metaphors," and adapting Harriet the Spy, which was "queer coded" and by Louise Fitzhugh, a lesbian author.
 Bollettieri further pointed to series like Degrassi: The Next Generation and Dottie's Magic Pockets, calling them bold first steps in "trying to give LGBTQ+ families a voice."
 In another article, Bollettieri pointed to the character, Marco in Animorphs who danced with Ax in the series finale "alongside other romantic couples" and is said to lead for Marco to canonically come out.